xaviermoyaguixe/fasttrack-quiz/README.md

 > If you use Docker Compose, you don't need Go installed on your machine.
 > For a direct installation, you'll need Go (v1.23.4 or later) installed.

+## REST API Endpoints

+The API is deliberately kept simple yet functional, consisting of just two main endpoints:

+### GET `/api/v1/quiz/questions`
+- **Purpose:** Retrieves a list of quiz questions along with the available answers.
+- **Use Case:** When a user accesses the quiz, they first call this endpoint to fetch all the questions.
+- **Response:** Typically returns a JSON object containing an array of question objects, each with its possible answers.

+### POST `/api/v1/quiz/submit`
+- **Purpose:** Accepts the user's answers to the quiz questions.
+- **Use Case:** After the user completes the quiz, they submit their answers to this endpoint.
+- **Response:** Returns a JSON object containing the quiz result, including the number of correct answers and a comparative metric (for example, "better than 60% of all quizzers").

 ---

 ## Prerequisites